infinite-cat/recap.dev-docs/docs/tracing-nelify-functions.md

 ## Setting up a Function-level Tracing

-Recap.dev currently supports function-level tracing of Netlify Functions with a babel plugin.
+Recap.dev currently supports function-level tracing of Netlify Functions with a Babel plugin.
 If you already have babel set up in your project please refer to the [generic Babel function-level setup guide](/docs/tracing/function-level-tracing#babel-plugin).

 Please follow this guide if you haven't configured Babel for your Netlify Functions project yet.